 FYE 101 First Year Experience

 This course is designed to assist new students in acclimating, connecting, and adjusting to the college campus and experience.
 Through presentations, discussions and group work, students will become familiar with college resources and learn strategies for academic success.
 Students will also be introduced to the values and ethical principles of the College and encouraged to reflect on their role/responsibilities as college students.
 Topics include time management, study skills, stress management, goal setting, course and career planning, self-assessment and awareness, and the development of wellness strategies.
 Note: Students completing FYE 101 may not receive credit for FRX101, FYS 101, or RAM 101.
 Credits 1 (1.0)

 This foundational course introduces students to the interaction of the individual and society in context of communication.
 Students will examine communication principles, common communication practices, and a selection of theories that underpin this interaction.
 Students also conduct a critical analysis of the impact of societal structures and history on communication outcomes.
 Through this broad examination of human communication students learn to recognize the value of diversity and authenticity in communication competence.

 PCM 201 Foundations of Professional Communications

 This course is designed to introduce students to the field of Professional Communication.
 Students will learn about various areas of study including clear writing, effective oral presentations, as well as the role communication technologies play in today's workplace.
 Students will also be asked to consider the ethics of communicating in the workplace.
 The course will give students the opportunity to discuss and apply important concepts and theories within the field of Professional Communication.
-Prerequisite(s): PCM 120 with a grade of C or higher
+Prerequisite(s): PCM 120

 PCM 202 Communication Technology